deepanshs/mrsimulator/docs/signal_processing.rst

 ..  plt.xlim(x.value.max(), x.value.min())
 ..  plt.grid(color="gray", linestyle="--", linewidth=0.5, alpha=0.5)

-The above code generates two spectra, each corresponding to a spin-system.
+The above code generates two spectra, each corresponding to a spin system.
 The plot of the spectra is shown below.

 .. plot::